Michael Abbott

 Michael Dennis Abbott is a New Hampshire politician.
+He served in the New Hampshire House of Representatives from 2014 to 2024.

 Education

 Abbott graduated from Longmeadow High School.
 Abbott earned a B.A. from Brown University in 1970 and a M.E.d. from Keene State College in 1986.

 Career

 Abbott worked as principal of Hinsdale High School in New Hampshire from 1985 to 2000.
-On November 4, 2014, Abbott was elected to the New Hampshire House of Representatives where he represents the Cheshire 1 district.
+On November 4, 2014, Abbott was elected as a Democrat to the New Hampshire House of Representatives to represent the Cheshire 1 district.
 Abbott assumed office on December 3, 2014.
-Abbott is a Democrat.
+He won reelection to the Cheshire 1 district in 2016, 2018, and 2020, and he was elected to represent the Cheshire 6 district in 2022.
+He did not seek reelection in 2024.

 Personal life

 Abbott resides in Hinsdale, New Hampshire and has since 1970.
 Abbott is married to Sharon and has one child.